 Explore our Sonoma County pro bono Immigration Law Clinic

-This new pro bono legal clinic is staffed by second-, third- and fourth-year law students from Empire College.
+This pro bono legal clinic is staffed by second-, third- and fourth-year law students from Empire College.
 Assisting them are students from the college’s paralegal program for bilingual translation, as well as other services.
 These quality pro bono legal services are for individuals and families who are otherwise unable to afford it.

 People who qualify for this type of visa must prove to their legal representatives that they have been a victim of a crime, that they have suffered substantial physical or mental harm, and that they have assisted law enforcement in prosecuting the crime.